iqquee/sort/README.md

 # Sort
 The sort package sorts data(both string and int) with their number of occurance and returns the desired lenght of data in descending order.
 # Installation
-To install the sort package, you need to install [Go](https://golang.org/) and set your Go workspace first.
+To install the sort package, you need to first install [Go](https://golang.org/) and set your Go workspace.
 1. You can use the below Go command to install sort
 ```sh
 $ go get -u github.com/hisyntax/sort